-Prospective home buyers may find 2021 their best year to purchase a home even with the booming home prices.
+Prospective home buyers may find 2022 their year to purchase a home before mortgage rates reach higher heights.

 Economic recovery from the pandemic continues as well as an improving job market.
-But the reasons to buy a home in 2021 are primarily related to historically low mortgage rates and improvements to government-backed programs.
+But the reasons to buy a home in 2022 are primarily related to rising mortgage rates.

-Low-interest rates can help buyers afford more expensive homes.
-Five reasons buying a home this year makes sense
+Five reasons buying a home this year makes sense.

-Rates have remained low for the last several years.
-However, rates really plummeted to historic lows in 2020, and it appears as though the Feds will likely keep mortgage rates relatively low for the next couple of years.
+Rates remained low for the last several years; however, rates really plummeted to historic lows in 2020.
+But it appears as though the Feds will slowly raise mortgage rates over the next couple of years.

-But while rates are not expected to skyrocket overnight, if they were to go up by just 1 percentage point some people could be priced out of the market.
+Mortgage rates are not expected to skyrocket overnight but since rates have gone up by a little more than 1 percentage point, some buyers are priced out of the market.
 It’s significant for those looking to save on their monthly payments if purchasing a more expensive home or refinancing to lower monthly payments.

 In most states, it is cheaper to buy than it is to rent despite the rising home prices.
 According to real estate site Trulia, nationwide homebuyers who remain in their homes for seven years will save an average of 38% over renting.